 II.A.
 Division Ages

 Youth 5-17

 Senior 18-32

 Executive 33-42

+Ultra 43-52

-Ultra 43 and Up
+Diamond 53 and Up

 - II.B.
 Youth Divisions.
 All 5-17 year old competitors must compete in their respective age groups.
 If there is no competition in a competitor's age group, tournament directors reserve the right to move that competitor up in age. - II.C.
 Senior Division.
 This division is for ages 18-32 but is also open to athletes ages 33 and up for all types of competition. - II.D.
 Executive Division.
 Athletes age 33 and older may compete in the Senior Division.
 Athletes may not compete in more than one age category for any one event. - II.E.
 Ultra Division.
 Athletes age 43 and older may compete in the Executive or Senior Division.
 Athletes may not compete in more than one age category for any one event. - II.F.
+Diamond Division.
+Athletes age 53 and older may compete in the Ultra, Executive or Senior Division.
+Athletes may not compete in more than one age category for any one event.

-Team Trials Divisions- Olympic Sparring
+II.F.
+Team Trials Divisions- Olympic Sparring II.F.1.

-II.F.1.
 Cadets: 12-14 year old Black Belts

 II.F.2.
-Juniors: 15-17 year old Black Belts
+Juniors: 15-17 year old Black Belts II.F.3.

-II.F.3.
 Seniors: 18-32 year old Black Belts

-II.G.
+- II.G.
 Team Trial Age Groups' Considerations-Olympic Sparring.
 Black Belt competitors in the 10-11 year old age group will not be allowed to move to the 12-14 year old age group unless authorized by the tournament director to provide competition for an athlete.
-At the AAU TKD National Championship competition, Black Belt competitors in the 10-11, 12-14

-- or 15-17 year old age groups will not be required to move up to the next age group for Team Trials consideration. - II.H.
+At the AAU TKD National Championship competition, Black Belt competitors in the 10-11, 12-14 or 15-17 year old age groups will not be required to move up to the next age group for Team Trials consideration. - II.H.
 Divisions, Age Determination, Current Rank. - II.H.1.
 Competition shall be divided by age, belt, weight, and gender. - II.H.1.a.
 Weight is further defined in the sections of the book for each type of sparring. - II.H.1.b.
-Weight requirements are further explained later in this section of the handbook called 'Weigh-Ins'. - II.H.2.
+Weight requirements are further explained later in the Policy Section of the handbook under General Competition Guidelines in the Weigh-In section. - II.H.2.
 The age of the competitor as of December 31 shall determine the age of that competitor as regards to competition.
 The competitor must compete for the entire calendar year at the age they will be on December 31. - II.H.3.
 In addition, competitors must always compete at their current rank on the day of the event.
 (For example, if an athlete qualifies as a red/brown belt and is promoted to black belt prior to a national event, then that athlete must compete at the national event as a black belt.) - II.H.4.
 Belt Color Divisions.
 All age divisions shall consist of the following belt divisions:

-DivisionBelts Included in that DivisionNoviceWhite, Yellow and Orange BeltsIntermediateGreen, Blue and Purple BeltsAdvancedRed and Brown Belts onlyBlack BeltPoom Belts, 1st Dan and up
+Division Belts Included in that Division

+Novice White, Yellow and Orange Belts

+Intermediate Green, Blue and Purple Belts

+Advanced Red and Brown Belts only

+Black Belt Poom Belts, 1st Dan and up